 Course languages: English, Russian, German

-Free VIP entrance to all of the festival’s concerts
+Free VIP entry to all concerts at the festival

 Certificate of participation